Lake George Winter CarnivalCheck it out

 As you would imagine, the descent is pretty much continuous.
 I navigate over the root-and-rock surface of the trail, top heavy as I lean forward to steady myself against tree trunks.

 My hiking poles would’ve been a wise addition to my pack today.
-I am a little fatigued as I negotiate the trail on my way down, and so I am not as astute with my footing.
-I take it slow.
+I am a little fatigued as I negotiate the trail on my way down so I take it slow.

 We travel about a half mile and come upon an intersection.